The-Marcy-Lab-School/problem-set-2_4/fellow-submissions/enmanuel-delanuez.md

     let a = 1;
     ```
+    - This snippet returns a `ReferenceError` because variables with the `let` keyword are hoisted but not initialized at all.

 **6. In the code snippet below, the function declaration comes _after_ the variable declaration in the code below.
 Why does it still work?**
     ```javascript